daniil-berg/asyncio-taskpool/usage/USAGE.md

     Pseudo-worker function.
     Counts up to an integer with a second of sleep before each iteration.
-    In a real-world use case, a worker function should probably have access to some synchronisation primitive or shared resource to distribute work between an arbitrary number of workers.
+    In a real-world use case, a worker function should probably have access to some synchronisation primitive (such as a queue) or shared resource to distribute work between an arbitrary number of workers.
     """
     for i in range(n):
         await asyncio.sleep(1)